secretstartups/handbook/content/handbook/eba/_index.md

 ## Contact us

 Please feel free to ping/hang out with us in slack at #eba-team.
 If you need to quickly communicate with the entire team please @ mention exec-admins in slack.
+For requests for Sid, please tag @ceoeba.

 ## Meeting request requirements